 MMA Viking is the best source for Nordic mixed martial arts.
 50,000+ fans each month discover exclusive news, interviews, photos, event reports, and the UFC’s plans for Sweden and Finland.
 Approximately 70% of our traffic is Nordic, so if you want to target campaigns to the area or individual Scandinavian countries, please contact us.

 Do you have a story or a tip that would be appropriate for the site?

 Looking for targeted advertising opportunities to Nordic countries?

-Want to contribute with photos or writing articles?
+Want to contribute with photos or writing articles or other?